Esri/data-collection-ios/README.md

 #### 1. Register an Application

 For OAuth configuration, create a new Application in your ArcGIS Portal to obtain a `Client ID` and configure a `Redirect URL`.
-The **Client ID** configures the ArcGIS Runtime to show your users, during the log in process, that the application was built by you and can be trusted.
+The **Client ID** configures the ArcGIS Runtime to show your users, during the login process, that the application was built by you and can be trusted.
 The **Redirect URL** configures the OAuth process to then return to your app once authentication is complete.

 1. Log in to [https://developers.arcgis.com](https://developers.arcgis.com) with either your ArcGIS Organizational Account or an ArcGIS Developer Account.
 2. Register a new Application. ![Register ArcGIS Application](./docs/images/Register-App.png)